splunk/public-o11y-docs/gdi/get-data-in/application/java/troubleshooting/common-java-troubleshooting.rst

 1. Make sure that ``otel.exporter.jaeger.endpoint`` points to an OpenTelemetry Collector or Smart Agent instance, or to the Splunk Ingest URL.
 See :new-page:`Send data measurements <https://dev.splunk.com/observability/docs/apibasics/send_data_basics#Send-data-measurements>` in the Splunk Developer documentation.
 2. Check that the OpenTelemetry Collector or Smart Agent instance is configured and running.
-3. Check that the Jaeger Thrift HTTP receiver is enabled and plugged into the traces pipeline.
+3. Check that the Jaeger Thrift HTTP receiver is activated and plugged into the traces pipeline.
 See :ref:`otel-exposed-endpoints`.
 4. Check that the endpoint is correct.
 The OpenTelemetry Collector or Smart Agent use different ports and paths by default.
 For the Jaeger receiver, the OTel Collector uses ``http://<host>:14268/api/traces``, while the Smart Agent uses ``http://<host>:9080/v1/trace``.

 401 error when sending spans